lita/ImageSearch/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *Image Search*

-**Name of your app** is an android app that allows a user to search for images on web using simple filters.
+**Image Search** is an android app that allows a user to search for images on web using simple filters.
 The app utilizes [Google Image Search API](https://developers.google.com/image-search/).
 Please note that API has been officially deprecated as of May 26, 2011.

 Time spent: **18** hours spent in total